StefanKubsch/lwmf/README.md

 # lwmf
-lightweight media framework - C++ OpenGL/graphics and media lib for windows
+lightweight media framework - graphics, math, multithreading and more for games and gfx

-You need a simple header-only library which allows you to draw pixel-based graphics and media in Windows, but in a better, easier and more performant way than using GDI+ ?

 With lwmf, you can easily:

-  - create a resizeable window or fullscreen mode
+	- create windowed or fullscreen, OpenGL-accelerated games or demos
-  - create an OpenGL context
-  - load OpenGL extensions (no need for glew or glad!)
-  - use vsync, or not
-  - setup some vertex and fragment shaders
-  - use primitives
+	- use primitives, load and manipulate bitmaps
-  - copy a pixelbuffer to an OpenGL texture
+	- run everything multithreaded
-  - and render it to the window
+	- and more

 Inplemented primitives: